 Stepping into a grocery store and tossing a bag of oranges or apples in your shopping cart is great.
-Who does not enjoy some fresh fruits?
-Going out and picking fresh fruits from the tree, however, is a different experience altogether.
+Who doesn’t enjoy fresh fruit?
+Going out and picking fresh fruit from the tree, however, is a different experience altogether.
 There is an undeniable charm to the idea of picking fruits straight from an orchard.

 However, not everyone has the adequate space for an orchard, and growing fruits in a small space may seem like a daunting task.
 With the right selection of fruits for small spaces, though, you can enjoy picking fruits off the tree in your own backyard.

 Apart from providing you with the sheer joy of picking out fresh fruit without stepping out of your home, fruit trees can also contribute to a healthy ecosystem.
-Fruit trees produce fresh oxygen, rendering you and your family cleaner air to breathe in, and encouraging wildlife to flourish.
+Fruit trees produce fresh oxygen, giving you and your family cleaner air to breathe, as well as encouraging wildlife to flourish.

 Growing a fruit tree in your backyard is great, but it’s also important to maintain the tree well.
 Ensuring that the tree is always healthy, you can keep your tree in the best condition, prevent it against various threats and diseases, and reap the most delicious and juicy fruits.